What Is a Bitcoin Exchange Traded Fund (Bitcoin ETF)?

 Bitcoin ETFs are Not the Same as Blockchain ETFs

-It must also be understood that a Bitcoin ETF is not the same as Blockchain ETF.
+It must also be understood that a BTC ETF is not the same as Blockchain ETF.
 Blockchain ETFs track the price of companies which are investing into the blockchain technology, or are making use of the blockchain technology.
 Based on the performance of the shares of these companies, the shareholders of Blockchain ETFs gain or lose money.
 At the beginning of this year, Canada SC approved one such Blockchain ETF.

 However, a Bitcoin ETF is completely different as the asset here in itself is the Bitcoin – unlike in Blockchain ETFs where blockchain is not an asset, but instead stocks of the companies which invest in blockchain tech are assets.
 Blockchain ETFs are considerably less volatile than cryptocurrency based ETFs and the SEC doesn’t really have problems with it.